Bottled water

-Bottled water is drinking water (e.g., well water, distilled water, mineral water, or spring water) packaged in plastic or glass water bottles.
-Bottled water may be carbonated or not.
-Sizes range from small single serving bottles to large carboys for water coolers.
+Bottled water is drinking water (e.g., well water, distilled water, reverse osmosis water, mineral water, or spring water) packaged in plastic or glass water bottles.
+Bottled water may be carbonated or not with packaging sizes ranging from small single-serving bottles to large carboys for water coolers.
+The consumption of bottled water is influenced by factors such as convenience, taste, perceived safety, and concerns over the quality of municipal tap water.
+Concerns about the environmental impact of bottled water, including the production and disposal of plastic bottles, have led to calls for more sustainable practices in the industry.
+Some brands have attempted to address the problem of microplastics and chemicals by canning purified water.